kannans89/graphql-learning/11.Mutation/mutation.md

 ```

-step 3: start the server and type the request query in graphiql
+step 3: start the server and type the request query in GraphiQL

 ```javascript
 mutation {